pitosalas/cleancont/output/2007-02-18-the-new-york-times-looks-at-the-chavez-royal-family.md

 ---
 title: "The New York Times looks at the Chavez Royal family"
-subtitle: "If you keep up with what’s going on in Venezuela, you might want to check out [this post](http://blo..."
+subtitle: "If you keep up with what’s going on in Venezuela, you might want to check out this post"
 category: "298"
 tags: []
 date: "2007-02-18"